November 22, 2019 through March 01, 2020

 At a time when expanded rights and increased liberties of movement should be prevalent, a new regime of thought and mobility now belies our long negotiated liberties.
 This group of artists approach the idea of confinement as it unfolds in both physical and mental spaces.
 Each artist grapples with the joint ability for art spaces—museums and studios alike—to act as either safe places or as structures of compliance.

-Presented together, these works prompt us to reflect on critic Litia Perta’s question: “… what kind of compliance is available for brown bodies, queer bodies, ill bodies, riotous, irreverent, gender-non-compliant bodies, poor bodies, trans bodies, feminist anti-capitalist bodies?”
+The exhibition ends on a meditation around the notion of refuge, prompting us to reflect with author Ta-Nehisi Coates and art critic Litia Perta on “the kind of compliance available for brown bodies, queer bodies, ill bodies, riotous, irreverent, gender-non-compliant bodies, poor bodies, trans bodies, feminist anti-capitalist bodies?”
 While this question remains unanswered, Confinement invites a continued consideration of how bodies are affected by voluntary and involuntary systems of confinement.